About the centre

 You must include a brief management plan in your case for support, demonstrating:

 - how you will provide leadership across the collaborators

 - how the management of the centre and its activities will be carried out, including details of project management and administration resource

-You should also include details of any advisory group that will be appointed to oversee the development of the centre.
+You should also include details of the advisory group that will be appointed to oversee the development of the centre.

-You are also expected to indicate your plans for monitoring progress against your logic model, and any plans for self-evaluation throughout the lifetime of the award.
+You are also expected to indicate your plans for monitoring your progress against your logic model, and any plans for self-evaluation throughout the lifetime of your award.

 We will be looking for evidence of long-term strategic and financial institutional commitment to the proposed centre, above the required 20% (as UKRI funds at 80% FEC).
 This should be through the provision of grant-associated parallel activities.
 Examples include but are not limited to:

 - summer schools